-Provision of smart meters on the TPCL network allow the company to provide improved metering services to customers with additional network benefits such as improved information relating to network quality.
+Provision of smart meters on TPCL network.
+These meters replace the previous legacy meters and allow the company to provide improved metering services to customers.
+In addition, network benefits will be realised due to much improved information relating to network quality